frappe/frappe_io/frappe_io/www/charts/docs/basic/stacked_and_mixed.md

 ---
-title: 'Mixed Bar/Line Chart'
+title: "Mixed Bar/Line Chart"
-description: 'As we have seen, chart can have multiple datasets.Each dataset can also have a different ChartType, which if specified, should accompany the Type property set to Axis-mixed.'
+description: "As we have seen, chart can have multiple datasets.Each dataset can also have a different ChartType, which if specified, should accompany the Type property set to Axis-mixed."
 ---

 # Mixed Bar/Line Chart

 As we have seen, chart can have [multiple datasets](/charts/docs/basic/basic_chart#adding-more-datasets).
-Each dataset can also have a different `chartType`, which if specified, should accompany the `type` property set to `axis-mixed`.
+Each dataset can also have a different `chartType`.

 ```js
 data: {